 Our service is provided from four regions in order to provide our customers with options where their data is stored, and to enable them to comply with data privacy location requirements.

-You can use ACL GRC from anywhere in the world and choose from one of four data centers to store your data:
+You can use ACL GRC from anywhere in the world and choose from one of five data centers to store your data:

 United States Data Center Canada Data Center Europe Data Center Asia Data Center Australia Data Center